junxit/us-congress-bills-110/metadata.md

 - 2007-12-13 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment in the nature of a substitute and an amendment to the title and with an amended preamble.
 Without written report.
 - 2007-12-13 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment in the nature of a substitute and an amendment to the title and with an amended preamble.
 Without written report.
 - 2007-12-13 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 543.
+- 2007-12-14 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amendment to the Title and an amended preamble by Unanimous Consent.(consideration: CR S15704-15705; text of measure as reported in Senate: CR S15704-15705)
+- 2007-12-14 — Resolution agreed to in Senate with an amendment and an amendment to the Title and an amended preamble by Unanimous Consent. (consideration: CR S15704-15705; text of measure as reported in Senate: CR S15704-15705)